 Broken windshield of a KSRTC bus after some miscreants threw stones on it, during the 'hartal' called by PFI on Sept 23, 2022 | Photo: PTI

 Two days ago, the division bench had directed the government to speed up the measures.
-It was told that there was no need to give prior notice to attach properties in this case.
-The government has also been asked to file a report by Monday.
+The government was also asked to file a report by Monday.